-Carnival, masks, and Venice are inseparable and you have an opportunity to learn about mask making and creating one of your own by participating a two-hour mask making class at the workshop of Ca’Macana.
+Carnival, masks, and Venice are inseparable, and you have an opportunity to learn about mask making and creating one of your own by participating in a two-hour mask-making class at the workshop of Ca’Macana.

 Find out about one of the most extraordinary bookshops in the world by making your way to Libreria Acqua Alta.